FRUIT PAINTING

 Collage

 The stock photos represented in this collage were sourced on Google images and arbitrarily arranged on Photoshop.
 This image-making technique is highly common with supermarkets, corner stores/ delis/ bodegas, where you will see bright collages of perfect stock photos of anything from roses to sandwiches to paper towels to Metrocards.
 The essence of collage manifests itself within the store.
-Items from all different sources clumsily coincide in small spaces, offering an extravaganza for the consumer.
-As each item seems to appear out of thin air, no one knows where they came from.
+Items from different sources clumsily coincide into tight spaces, offering an extravaganza for the consumer.
+Just as each item appears out of thin air, no one knows where they came from.
 Nor do many care.
-It’s hard to say whether this diversion is intentional.
-An outcome of this new kind of anonymity is a win for producers, as they can now work in the dark (deregulation/prison labor/biocide).
-Yet this wall between consumer and producer is arguably a natural outcome of globalization of the marketplace.
-Nonetheless, it is certain that the growing presence of spastic generic imagery has worked to maintain the public’s inability to bridge the gap between the corporate vision of a quality of life, and their own reality.
+This new kind of anonymity conveniently protects manufacturers, as they can now work in the dark (deregulation/prison labor/biocide).
+Still, this division between consumer and producer is a natural outcome of the globalization of marketplaces.
+This ubiquitous spastic imagery is the spectacle that maintains the public’s inability to bridge the gap between the corporate vision of a quality of life, and their own reality.

 Brevity

 Brevity has 2 definitions which simultaneously cause a positive feedback cycle for the particular scenario I wish to describe.
 1) The quality of expressing much in a few words.
 2) Shortness of time or duration.
 Brevity is the crux of effectiveness in marketing.
 Repetition plays an important role as well.
 A posteriori knowledge crystalizes instantly, like varnish.
 Within the painting, brevity is marked by its bare bones straightforwardness.
-It mimicks the speed at which markets move logistically and psychologically.
+It mimics the speed at which we make consumer choices, relying on re-cognition.
 In the age of mechanical revolution, images flourish at an ever increasing speed while attention span, literacy and vocabulary diminish to the point of stupidity.

 Painting as Meditation